Become a Controller

 In general, the air traffic control training process involves:

-Working for about 2-5 hours per week, it typically takes between 1-2 months for a new controller to obtain an initial certification to work minor facilities such as Bradley or Nantucket.
+Due to availability of our volunteer training staff, it usually takes about 2 months to be assigned a Mentor for your initial training.
+Working for about 2-5 hours per week, it typically takes between 1-2 months from the start of training for a new controller to obtain an initial certification to work minor facilities such as Bradley or Nantucket.
 Controllers can then upgrade to work positions at Boston, which usually takes another 1-2 months.
-To progress from a new controller through to controlling the entire Boston Center facility will normally take 12-18 months, assuming students average about 10-15 hours per month of active controlling or training.
+To progress from a new controller through to controlling the entire Boston Center facility will normally take 2 years, assuming students average about 10-15 hours per month of active controlling or training.